In what ways have you worked with MGG, and where are you at in your professional life right now?

 Has MGG reinforced this goal for you, or is it something you’ve always known?

-It’s always been something I’ve known I wanted to do, but MGG allowed me the opportunity to actually carry it out.
-The really cool thing about MGG is it took a more general desire to do XYZ and then allowed me to actually go do it.
-Through different surveys, etc. we were able to see the impact we had, and MGG was really empowering for that, even as a medical student, I was able to have an impact and make a change and implement something that I thought would be helpful to the community.
+It’s something I’ve always known, but MGG allowed me the opportunity to actually carry this type of work out.
+The really cool thing about MGG is that it took a general desire to do something and provided me with the tools to actually turn it into a reality.
+Through discussions with community leaders and analyzing surveys completed by program participants, we were able to see the real time impact we had.
+MGG was really empowering in that way because I was able to see that even as a medical student, I was able to make a difference.

 More broadly, has MGG taught you any particular lessons about the medical world as whole?